 Dog Home Alone Safety

-Here’s a list of suggestions that you can put into practise to guarantee your dog’s safety when he’s alone at home.
+Here’s a list of suggestions that you can put into practice to guarantee your dog’s safety when he’s alone at home:

 #1 – Dog-Proof The House